Ilhan Omar: 2021 U.S. Capitol attack

-Speaking after the 2021 United States Capitol attack, Omar said the experience was very traumatizing and that the trauma would last a long time.
-She said she began to fear for her life when the evacuation began and as she was being escorted to a secure area she made a phone call to the father of her children to "make sure he would continue to tell my children that I loved them if I didn't make it out."
-She said, "The face of the Capitol will forever be changed.
+After the 2021 United States Capitol attack, Omar said the experience was traumatizing.
+She said she began to fear for her life when the evacuation began, and as she was being escorted to a secure area she telephoned her children's father to "make sure he would continue to tell my children that I loved them if I didn't make it out."
+Omar added: "The face of the Capitol will forever be changed.
 They didn't succeed in stopping the functions of democracy, but I do believe they succeeded in ending the openness of our democracy."

+Financial disclosures

+Omar reported a negative net worth when initially elected in 2018.
+She reported in her 2024 financial filing that she and her husband, Tim Mynett, had a household net worth between $6 million and $30 million at the end of 2024.
+Mynett and Omar's wealth derives almost entirely from his ownership stake in two companies, a California-based winery and a venture capital firm.
+Following the release of the 2024 filings, Omar tweeted in February 2025 that she is barely worth "thousands let alone millions".

 Political positions

 Education

 Omar supports broader access to student loan forgiveness programs, as well as free tuition for college students whose family income is below $125,000.
 Omar supports Bernie Sanders's plan to eliminate all $1.6 trillion in outstanding student debt, funded by an 0.5% tax on stock transactions and a 0.1% tax on bond transactions; she introduced a companion bill in the House of Representatives.
 In June 2019, Omar and Senator Tina Smith introduced the No Shame at School Act, which would end the marking of—and punishment for—students with school meal debt.